JustinianJin/justinianjin.github.io/content/post/media-and-democratisation/index.md

 ---
-title: "Media and democratisation [Popular Digital History in Chinese]"
+title: "Media and Democratisation [Popular Digital History in Chinese]"
 date: '2024-06-22'
 summary: "Media is widely recognized as a key player in the democratization process."
 ---